sifzerda/pool/README.md

 The hardest part was getting the shot-taking mechanic to work and took a lot of playing around.
 Everything else was simpler.

 Things learned:
-- More experience with Matter.js; ball physics
+- More experience with Matter.js; '2D.5' ball physics and
-- Implementing 3d textures into 2D matter.js objects (to do)
+- Implementing 3D ('2D.5') textures into 2D matter.js objects with 'render.sprite'

 ## (2) Badges